-On 29 October 2020 two medical prizes will be awarded
+Two medical prizes will be awarded each year:

 - The Anders Jahre Medical Prize for outstanding scientific activity or results within Nordic medicine.
 The prize amounts to NOK 1 000 000 (approximately €108200).

 - The Anders Jahre Medical Prize to young medical investigators within the Nordic countries.
 The candidate must be below the age of 40 by June 15, 2022.
 NOK 400 000 (approximately €43 300).